Family Encyclopedia >> Work

 3. I'm too tired

-4. I am stuck and/or unmotivated
+4. I'm stuck and unmotivated

 5. I don't know where to start